FYS4600 – Space Physics and Technology

 - Be able to explain how space weather phenomena impact infrastructures on Earth and in Space, in particular for communication and navigation systems.

-- Know how to calibrate and analyze data from satellites and sounding rockets, and how to use coordinate transformation in this context.
+- Know how to analyze data from satellites and sounding rockets, and how to use coordinate transformation in this context.

 - Have the knowledge necessary for advanced studies within space and plasma physics, including the use of ground-based and spacecraft data.